Janosia/redis-from-scratch/README.md

 #  🐙 Redis-From-Scratch 🐙

-A lightweight Redis-like in-memory key-value store implemented from scratch in C++ using the POSIX Socket API.
+A lightweight Redis-like in-memory key-value store implemented from scratch in C++ using Socket API.
 This project is based on the [Build Your Own Redis](https://build-your-own.org/redis/) tutorial, with support for IPv6.
 Made on WSL

 ## Pre-requisite
 1. C++ compatible serve
-2. Linux/WSL 🐧
+2. Linux/WSL

 ## 📍 Running